Emerging artists in transition

 DOI:

-art education, information behaviour, information literacy, transition, UK
+art education, information behaviour, information literacy, transition, UKAbstract

 The purpose of this paper is to better understand how emerging artists use information to navigate the transition out of university, using their changing ideas of failure, success, information literacy (IL), and transition to frame the qualitative data.